 How to Prevent Dental Plaque Buildup

-Dental plaque buildup can be easily prevented by practicing good oral hygiene and scheduling a teeth cleaning and dental exam with your dentist every six months.
+Dental plaque buildup can be easily prevented by practicing good oral hygiene and scheduling a teeth cleaning and dental exam with one of our dentists every 6 months.
 We also recommend reducing how many sugary foods and drinks you consume on a regular basis.

 - Brush and Floss Your Teeth Daily